KidPudel/flutter-starter-kit/ui/must_widgets.md

   - `AnimatedContainer` animated container that animates its children explicitly
   - `AnimatedIcon`
     ![image](https://github.com/KidPudel/flutter-starter-kit/assets/63263301/b5dfcb20-93ff-4d32-b883-4d51bb87810d)
+  - `AnimatedSwither` - by default makes crossfade animation between new widget and previous widget in a child

 - `FooTransition`
 - `FutureBuilder` - builds on state what we want, we can know when it is loading and display `CircularProgressIdicator`